This section of the website offers organisations the ability to view information about HM Government of Gibraltar’s buying profile.

 - Proportionality of procurement procedures and decisions; and

-The HM Government of Gibraltar’s Procurement Policy does not allow for preferential treatment to local businesses over non-local businesses (a variety of national and EU procurement regulations prevent this), but it is about helping to create a level playing field for the business sector.
+The HM Government of Gibraltar’s Procurement Policy does not allow for preferential treatment to local businesses over non-local businesses (a variety of national procurement regulations prevent this), but it is about helping to create a level playing field for the business sector.

 HM Government of Gibraltar recognises the importance of local businesses to the local economy in terms of job creation and wealth creation, and also in the services that local businesses provide to the community.
 Under the provisions of Regulation 70 of the Procurement (Public Contracts) Regulations 2016 HM Government of Gibraltar is entitled to lay down special conditions relating to the performance of a contract including but not limited to economic, innovation-related, environmental, social or employment-related considerations.